UofT-DSI/building_software/README.md

 ## Learning Outcomes
 Students will know how to:
-1. Learn how to work as a team within a Git/GitHub setting.
-Specifically, branching, merging, conflicts, and pull requests.
+1. Create and read configuration files for programs, and know when to use them
+1. Describe, use, and write Application Programming Interfaces
+   - Reading documentation, writing documentation
+   - Using HTTP-based APIs in Python
+   - Writing Python APIs
 2. Know how to create bug reports and prioritize requests.
-3. Develop a comfort with using makefiles and configuring programs.
 4. Proficiently test software, handle errors, and track provenance
 5. Know how to create Python packages.
-6. Acquire a comfort with calling APIs.
-7. Develop comfort with Docker
+6. Work as a team within a Git/GitHub setting.
+Specifically, branching, merging, conflicts, and pull requests.

 ## Logistics